 While constrained by budgets, pandemics and a struggle to survive, retailers need to look beyond the next few weeks and months and embrace new technology and implement solutions now to reduce waste, water consumption and carbon emissions, without compromising the customer experience.

 According to the Bank of America, Generation Z is predicted to have a collective income totalling $33 trillion by 2030 as they enter the workplace.
 This will account for more than one-quarter of global income.
 Previous research by K3 also found that more than half (54 per cent) of Generation Z shoppers have already boycotted retailers for their lack of environmental awareness.
 It is imperative that retail and fashion businesses do not underestimate this generational shift in mindset.

 Now is the time for retail and fashion businesses to start seriously investing in technology that enables them to become more sustainable.
 By using technology effectively to gain greater visibility over their operations, businesses can start to identify which areas of their supply chain can be improved.
 The time to adapt is now.
 Increasing profits and protecting our planet do not have to be mutually exclusive.

 Casey Potenzone is chief commercial and strategy officer at K3

-This article was originally published in the Autumn 2022 issue of Technology Record.
+This article was originally published in the Spring 2022 issue of Technology Record.
 To get future issues delivered directly to your inbox, sign up for a free subscription.